 The U.S. Food and Drug Administration (FDA) granted OV101 orphan drug designation in September 2016 to treat Angelman syndrome.
-In October 2017, the FDA extended this designation to treat Fragile X syndrome as well.
-Ovid also received two U.S. patents (expiring in 2035) for methods of treating Angelman syndrome using OV101.
+The agency extended this designation to treat fragile X syndrome in October 2017.
+The FDA further granted OV101 rare pediatric disease designation in June 2020.

-It is an oral medication that selectively activates GABA receptors that are located on the surface of nerve cells outside the synapse.
-A synapse is the narrow space between two nerve cells where they communicate via chemical messengers called neurotransmitters.
+OV101 is an oral medication that selectively activates GABA receptors that are located on the surface of nerve cells outside the synapse.
+A synapse is a narrow space between two nerve cells where they communicate via chemical messengers called neurotransmitters.

-GABA is a neurotransmitter that acts on two types of receptors: synaptic receptors (between the nerves) and extra-synaptic receptors (away from the nerve terminal).
-OV101 binds specifically to the extrasynaptic GABA receptors.
+GABA is a neurotransmitter that acts on two types of receptors: synaptic receptors (between two nerve cells) and extra-synaptic receptors (away from the nerve cell terminal).
+OV101 binds specifically to the extra-synaptic GABA receptors.

 GABA mainly dampens excessive neuronal activity, a process called tonic inhibition.
-Tonic inhibition is important since it allows a healthy human brain to correctly recognize excitatory and inhibitory neurological signals without being overloaded.
+Tonic inhibition is important because it allows the brain to correctly recognize excitatory and inhibitory neurological signals without being overloaded.

-In preclinical studies, researchers observed that OV101 improved symptoms of both Angelman and Fragile X syndromes.
+Researchers hope that the selective binding of OV101 to the extra-synaptic GABA receptors will restore tonic inhibition.
+In preclinical studies, OV101 improved symptoms of both Angelman and fragile X syndromes.

 OV101 in clinical trials

-Ovid successfully completed a Phase 1 clinical trial (NCT03109756) that enrolled seven boys and five girls, ages 13 to 17, who had been diagnosed with either Angelman or Fragile X syndrome.
-This open-label, single-arm, single dose study was designed to evaluate the safety, tolerabilit, and pharmacokinetics of OV101.
+Ovid successfully completed a Phase 1 clinical trial (NCT03109756) that enrolled seven boys and five girls, ages 13 to 17, with either Angelman or fragile X syndrome.
+This open-label, single-arm, single-dose study evaluated the safety, tolerability, and pharmacokinetics (movement in the body) of OV101.

-The results showed that the pharmacokinetic profile of OV101 in adolescents with Angelman and Fragile X syndrome was similar to that observed in young adults.
-They also demonstrated that OV101 was generally safe and well-tolerated.
+The results showed that the pharmacokinetic profile of OV101 in adolescents with Angelman and fragile X syndrome was similar to that observed in young adults.
+They also demonstrated that the treatment was generally safe and patients tolerated it well.